-Two years ago, a design team developed the prong and flange design (Figure 7).
+Another design team developed the prong and flange design (Figure 7).
 This mechanism is made from a plastic which compromises the strength and durability of the attachment.
 This design also requires the user to twist the ear slightly during attachment.
 This requires precise placement of the attachments in the prosthesis and makes attachment and removal of the device difficult for the patient.
 This design provides a secure attachment, but the twisting is not ideal.